 Aldi

-KCL Tip: Don't assume Grade A white eggs are cheapest right now.
+KCL TIP: Don't assume Grade A white eggs are cheapest right now.
 Do some price comparisons, because cage-free and free-range are actually a better price — and likely will be until we see prices normalize again.

 Why are eggs so expensive?